-Attorneys were forced to spend excessive time and money for every single victory, eating through potential client proceeds.
+Attorneys were forced to spend excessive time and money for every victory, eating through potential client proceeds.
 Allstate was betting that, over time, attorneys would stop taking many kinds of auto accident cases, leaving the insurers free to give their deliberately devalued offers and leaving accident victims with no recourse.
-Allstate's gamble largely paid off, and the current trends in claim values and litigation are a direct result.COVID Complications
+Allstate's gamble primarily paid off, and the current trends in claim values and litigation are a direct result.COVID Complications

 COVID has only emboldened the insurance companies' strategy of forcing litigation.
 Now, they can use Colossus and other programs to devalue claims even more than before, betting that victims will not take the claims to court.

 These practices are so rampant that the insurance department has taken notice.
-On May 14, 2020, the Insurance Commissioner promulgated a notice stating that the Department of Insurance was aware of what insurers were up to and clearly defined penalties unfair settlement practices.
+On May 14, 2020, the Insurance Commissioner promulgated a notice stating that the Department of Insurance was aware of what insurers were up to and clearly defined penalties and unfair settlement practices.

 However, insurance companies know that any amount of penalties is a vanishingly small expense.
-Large insurers often view regulatory penalties as a tiny, necessary cost to make much more money by using software and societal conditions to devalue claims.Fighting Back
+Large insurers often view regulatory penalties as a tiny, necessary cost to make much more money using software and societal conditions to devalue claims.Fighting Back

 The Colossus devaluation strategy starts with ICD-10 Diagnosis Codes.
 The ICD-10 is the 10th version of the International Statistical Classification of Diseases and Related Health Problems, a medical classification list maintained by the World Health Organization.

-The ICD-10 codes are combinations of letters and numbers that correspond to a specific injury.
+The ICD-10 codes are combinations of letters and numbers corresponding to a specific injury.
 Using the codes allows for medical data tracking across borders and language barriers, allowing for a better understanding of injuries and treatments.
 When a doctor diagnoses an injury and notes it in a patient's medical records, the doctor can simply state what the injury is, or they can also use the ICD-10 Diagnosis Code.

 Some doctors resist using the codes because it is another level of time and expertise that would otherwise detract from their practice.
 Many doctors use the ICD-10 codes because they know insurance companies look for them.
 Other medical providers will even hire specific staff for this "Medical Coding."
 However, it's not the law.
-It's an insurance company's internal practice that we have to learn to navigate to our client's advantage.
+It's an insurance company's internal practice that we must learn to navigate to our client's advantage.

 When the adjuster inputs an ICD-10 code into Colossus, the system converts it into a Colossus injury factor.
 These internal factors have a relative value of "severity points" assigned to them by the Colossus programmers.
 Therefore, Colossus will not pay for an injury if the treating physician doesn't use the ICD-10 code.
-It's as simple as, "No code, no cash."
+It's as simple as "No code, no cash."

 Even if the doctor provides the correct ICD-10 codes, Colossus and other programs won't recognize specific diagnosis codes unless a specialist makes the diagnosis.
 For example, a program called Exposure Manager will not recognize a brain injury diagnosis from a neurologist.
-It will only consider the diagnosis if a neuropsychologist makes an ICD-10 coded diagnosis.
+It will only consider the diagnosis if a neuropsychologist makes an ICD-10-coded diagnosis.

 Colossus doesn't evaluate brain injuries, but without a demonstrable sign, the adjuster may not even acknowledge the injury in a non-Colossus portion of the claim.
 Since only about 10% of mild traumatic brain injuries have a neurological sign, the injured person is often given short shrift.